asifrasheed6/ArchLinux-Install/README.md

 5. cd ArchLinux-Install
 6. sh install.sh

+</br> Feel free to email me if you have any issues.
 <b>Warning:</b> This is not an official tutorial.</br>
 <b>Note:</b> The desktop I'm installing is KDM plasma, feel free to change that in the source code before you install.